 Select source data

-The information about the source data are in the topmost part of the Operations tab.
+The information about the source data is in the topmost part of the Operations tab.

-You first have to choose the dataset you want to work with from the list of existing datasets (topmost box).
+You first have to choose the dataset you want to work with from the ‘Dataset’ dropdown list.
 Then, within this dataset, the whole list of available fields is proposed, organised as a tree.
 If the data are split in different records, click on the '+' to expand the tree, '-' to flatten it.

 The description of each field is given in the top (right) text box information available.